edge-cloud/www.edge-cloud.net/_posts/2015-08-04-sddc-sddc-architecture-basic-design-elements.md

   - Cloud
   - SDDC
 ---
-This article is part of a [series of articles](https://www.edge-cloud.net/2015/02/20/sddc-architecture-introduction/ "Software Defined Data Center (SDDC) Architecture – Introduction"), focusing on the architecture of an SDDC as well as some of its design elements.
+This article is part of a [series of articles](/2015/02/20/sddc-architecture-introduction/), focusing on the architecture of an SDDC as well as some of its design elements.

 ### Requirements